Infinite Arms Bandit: Optimality via Confidence Bounds: Preliminary background

 \item Non-recalling $s$-run strategy.
 We follow the 1-failure strategy until an arm produces a success run of length $s$.
 When this happens we play the arm for the remaining trials.
 If no arm produces a success run of length $s$, then the 1-failure strategy is used for all $n$ trials.

 \item $m$-learning strategy.
 We follow the 1-failure strategy for the first $m$ trials, with the arm at trial $m$ played until it yields a failure.
-Thereafter we play, for the remaining trials, the arm with the highest proportion of successes. \end{enumerate}
+Thereafter we play, for the remaining trials, the arm with the highest proportion of success. \end{enumerate}

-Berry et al. showed that $R_n \sim n/(\log n)$ for the $f$-failure strategy for any $f \geq 1$, whereas for the $\sqrt{n}$-run strategy, the $\log n \sqrt{n}$-learning strategy and the non-recalling $\sqrt{n}$-run strategy,
+Berry et al. showed that $R_n \sim n/(\log n)$ for the $f$-failure strategy for any $f \geq 1$, whereas for the $\sqrt{n}$-run strategy, the $n^{\frac{1}{2}} \log n$-learning strategy and the non-recalling $\sqrt{n}$-run strategy,

-Bonald and Prouti\`{e}re (2013) proposed a two-target algorithm that gets arbitrarily close to the lower bound in (\ref{liminf}).
-The target values are $s_1 = \lfloor \sqrt[3]{\frac{n}{2}} \rfloor$ and $s_f = \lfloor f \sqrt{\frac{n}{2}} \rfloor$, where $f \geq 2$ is user-defined.
+Bonald and Prouti\`{e}re (2013) proposed a two-target algorithm with target values $s_1 = \lfloor \sqrt[3]{\frac{n}{2}} \rfloor$ and $s_f = \lfloor f \sqrt{\frac{n}{2}} \rfloor$, where $f \geq 2$ is user-defined.
 An arm is discarded if it has fewer than $s_1$ successes when it encounters its first failure, or $s_f$ successes when it encounters its $f$th failure.
 If both targets are met, then the arm is accepted and played for the remaining trials.
-Bonald and Prouti\`{e}re showed that for the uniform prior, the two-target algorithm satisfies
+Bonald and Prouti\`{e}re showed that for the uniform prior, the two-target algorithm satisfies, for $n \geq \tfrac{f^2}{2}$,

-and they get close to the lower bound of Berry et al. when $f$ is large.